edwiny/progref/java/java_standard_library.md

 ## IO

-Java uses the concept of a **stream** extensively to represent a sequence of items read from a source (producer) and a destination (consumer).
+Java uses the concept of a **stream** extensively to represent a sequence of items read from a source (producer) and written to a destination (consumer).

 Note: always make sure streams are explicitly closed or resource leaking will occur.